 In 1997, after many years of success, Darioush and Shahpar founded Darioush, realizing a lifelong dream – to share art, the Persian culture and fine wines from their winery and 120 acre vineyards in Southern Napa Valley.
 At an early age, Darioush learned winemaking from his father who was inspired by the wine culture of Shiraz that dates back to 5,000 B.C. in the Zagros Mountains of Northern Iran.
 When approaching Darioush, you feel as if you’re arriving to the ancient city of Persepolis and entering a Persian palace.
 Wine tastings are provided in private rooms and spaces surrounding a tasting bar and high-end fashion brands boutique.
 The hospitality provided at Darioush is inspired by the culture of Tarof.
 Here, you experience the Darioush wines and Persian culture where, “It is the art of politeness, rooted in a centuries old tradition of going beyond one’s means to make the other person feel more at home than home itself.”

-11. Ladera Vineyards: We tasted samples from the Pillow Road Vineyard – the 2016 Chardonnay and the 2016 Pinot Noir, emerging as some of North America’s most compelling Burgundian-varietal wines.
+11. Ladera Vineyards: We tasted samples from the Pillow Road Vineyard – the 2016 Chardonnay, 2016 Pinot Noir and the 2015 Estate Cabernet Sauvignon, emerging as some of North America’s most compelling Burgundian-varietal wines.
 The Pillow Road Vineyard is located in Russian River Valley of Sonoma County, just southwest of Sebastopol.
 Only 10 miles from the Pacific Ocean featuring Goldridge sandy loam soils at the ideal elevation, this appellation thrives in the perfect cool climatic conditions with consistent fog and the Petaluma Wind Gap nearby.

 The 2016 Chardonnay paired beautifully with our grilled salmon dinner.
 Its aromas included ripe nectarine, mandarin orange and honeysuckle.
 Very aromatic and elegant!